spacecrafts/spacecrafts/docs/Math.md

 The basic building cost of a component can be reduced by 1 when build at a slot with a frame.

 On ships building works differently as a yard can only be build on surface or in orbit.
 Engineering decks can be added to ships to allow building there.
+No bare workers on spacecrafts.
 They work similar to the other economic buildings.
 Each deck cell allows for one staff unit.
 A deck can (re)build or replace components within the ship or build a new module on top of the deck area.
 Once the module is done it can be connected to the ship or become a ship of its own.

-	production = sum(floor-base * culture-base) * speedup-factor
+	production = sum(deck-base * culture-base) * speedup-factor

 Robotic races need this to build troops "on board".

 ## Culture
 A per planet factor between 0.5 and 1.5 (50-150%) effecting the staffs output.